Personal. Compassionate. Fearless.

 If you miss the 180-day deadline, you can still protect your federal hostile work environment claim under Title VII, the ADA, or the ADEA.
 To do so, you must file your complaint with the EEOC within 300 days of the last hostile or harassing act.
 However, you will lose your PHRA claim.

-What Kind Of Damages Can Be Recovered For A Hostile Work Environment Claim?
+Damages Recovered For A Hostile Work Environment Claim

 Generally, there are three types of damages you can recover for your hostile work environment claim: